 Whether you have an older home or just an old soul, there’s nothing like a traditional door lock and knob—or a literal reproduction of a classic style you’ll likely recognize if you’re a Victorian-era fanatic.
-Luckily, House of Antique offers both.
-You can add a Russel & Erwin’s Bramante pattern to your door, complete with all the classical flourishes but designed for today’s entries and predrilled holes (making replacements far less tricky).
-Otherwise, we’d recommend the Harrison Mortise set with the sparkling accent of a crystal glass knob; it adds just the right hint of historic luxury and feels as good as it looks.
+Luckily House of Antique offers both.
+You can add a Russel & Erwin’s Bramante pattern to your door, complete with all the classic flourishes but designed with today’s entries and predrilled holes (making replacements far less tricky) in mind.
+Otherwise, we’d recommend the Harrison Mortise set with the sparkling accent of a crystal glass knob; it adds just the right amount of historic luxury and feels as good as it looks to turn.

 Best Porcelain Knobs: Schoolhouse